 HFSS Scotland

-The Food (Promotion and Placement) (Scotland) Regulations 2025 come into force on 1 October 2026.
-This hub explains which businesses are in scope, what counts as HFSS food, which promotions are restricted, which retail areas are affected, and how the framework is enforced in Scotland.
+Scotland's HFSS promotion and placement rules come into force on 1 October 2026.
+This hub covers who is in scope, what counts as HFSS food, what is restricted, and how enforcement works.

 A plain-English overview of the structure and purpose of the Scottish HFSS statutory framework.